zopefoundation/zope.testing/README.txt

   * Fix a bug that caused a SubprocessError to be generated if a subprocess sent any output to stderr.

+  * Fix a bug that caused the unit tests to be skipped if run in a subprocess.

 3.5.1 (2007/08/14)